Natkuma01/ProvenanceGuard/README.md

 ## 5. How Appeals Work

 If a creator gets an AI or Uncertain label, they can appeal:
-1. They submit an appeal reason via the UI or `POST /appeal`.
+1. Submit an appeal reason via the UI or `POST /appeal`.
-2. The system updates the status of that submission in `audit_log.json` to `under_review` and saves the reason.
+2. System updates the status of that submission in `audit_log.json` to `under_review` and saves the reason.
-3. The label shown to readers instantly changes to the **Uncertain Zone** label to protect the writer during the review.
+3. Label shown to readers instantly changes to the **Uncertain Zone** label to protect the writer during the review.
 4. Admins view appeals in the **Admin Queue** tab.
 Clicking **Approve** updates the status to `resolved_human` (setting the score to `1.0`).
 Clicking **Maintain** updates the status to `resolved_maintained` and restores the original score.

 ---

 ## 6. Rate Limits and Why We Chose Them

-*   **Rate Limit:** 5 requests per minute, 60 requests per hour per user.
+*   **Rate Limit:** 5 requests/minute, 60 requests/hour/user.
 *   **Reasoning:** Human writers only post new chapters or essays a few times an hour.
-A limit of 5 requests per minute lets them edit and resubmit their work without getting blocked, while stopping automated bots from flooding the server with spam.
+A limit of 5 requests/minute lets them edit and resubmit their work without getting blocked, while stopping automated bots from flooding the server with spam.

 ---

 ## 7. Log File Samples (Audit Log)

 The audit log is saved as a JSON list in `audit_log.json`.
-Here are three real entries, including a submitted and resolved appeal:
+The three real entries includes submitted and resolved appeal:

 ```json
 [